Navigation API | On‑Premise | Urbi Documentation

 • Navi-Back - processes the request.

-A Traffic Proxy service is used to get real-time traffic data from Traffic Servers.
+• Traffic API proxy - provides real-time traffic data from Traffic Servers.
 Navi-Back service uses this data to build routes that consider traffic conditions.

 Navigation services employ a scalable architecture that allows easy distribution of incoming requests among several Navi-Back instances: